LavaMoat/LavaMoat/README.md

 ![LavaMoat](./assets/lavamoat-logo.png "Introduction to LavaMoat")

-**NOTE: under rapid develop, not ready for production use, has not been audited, etc**

-  **LavaMoat** is a set of tools for securing JavaScript projects against a category of hacks called **software supply chain attacks.**
+**LavaMoat** is a set of tools for securing JavaScript projects against a category of attacks called **software supply chain attacks.**

 This genre of attack occurs when a malicious dependency makes it way into a developer's application.
 An attacker could use the vulerable dependency to then steal important secrets like credit card numbers, private keys, or personal data.

 These attacks have already hit the cryptocurrency ecosystem and present a significant risk for the developers and users of wallets and apps.

-  In order to help mitigate the risk of such an attack we are building a suite of tools that range from plugins for common app bundlers (eg webpack, browserify) to dependecy analysis and visualization tools.
+In order to help mitigate the risk of such an attack we are building a suite of tools that range from a node-based runtime, to plugins for common app bundlers (eg webpack, browserify), to dependecy analysis and visualization tools.

 **The goal of LavaMoat** is to bring added protections to modern JavaScript apps without having to rewrite them from scratch and automate a good first-start security configuration.

 ## [Watch the introduction video](https://www.youtube.com/watch?v=pOTEJy_FqIA)

+### How to secure your app against supplychain attacks

+1. disable/whitelist npm install scripts via tools like [allow-scripts](https://github.com/dominykas/allow-scripts)
+2. run your server or build process in [lavamoat-node][LavamoatNode]
+3. build your ui with LavaMoat for [Webpack][LavamoatWebpack] or [Browserify][LavamoatBrowserify]

-### How it works
+### How LavaMoat works

 The LavaMoat runtime reduces the supplychain risk in **three** primary ways:
   1. Prevent modifying JavaScript's primordials (Object, String, Number, Array, ...)